Zurc/lasaldelavida/episodio5-learning.md

 console.log(Object.fromEntries(Object.entries(fruits)));  // {apple: 1, banana: 3, pear: 2}
 ```

-now... let perfom some action on the object properties and return a new object...
+now... let's perfom some action on the object properties and return a new object...

 ```js
 let doublePrice = Object.fromEntries(